BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/SM_Beauti_Beast/SM/SM_trees/README.md

 - Contains MCC tree data and pictures.

-- Contains the tree data and pictures.
+- Contains tree data and pictures.

 - Tree data is used to create CCD0 and MCC through TreeAnnotator.